-These charts illustrate the number of 'active' not at-fault nonminor claims i.e. those receiving loss of income (LOI) and/or treatment & care (T&C) benefits, by development quarter
+These charts illustrate the number of 'active' not at-fault non-minor claims (i.e. those receiving loss of income (LOI) and/or treatment & care benefits), by development quarter

-For both LOI and T&C benefits, more recent accident quarters have a higher number of active claims than more mature accident quarters.
+For both loss of income and treatment & care benefits, more recent accident quarters have a higher number of active claims than more mature accident quarters.
 This indicates a higher number of claimants are receiving payments earlier than previous accident quarters and this may persist to remaining active for a longer period of time as well